dennisbrookner/ccbxray/README.md

 ### Example Input
 The example directory  contains an example input for XDS (XDS.INP).
 This corresponds to an experiment at the CCB facility with the following parameters:
+- Detector distance = 70
 - 2 theta = -10
+- chi = 54.717
 - omega = 0

-- Detector distance = 70
-The following parameters are compatible with the photon 100 detector on the D8 Venture:
+The D8 goniometer is fixed to chi = 54.717 degrees.
+The following parameters are compatible with the Photon 100 detector on the D8 Venture:
 - QX = 0.096
 - QY = 0.096
 - NX = 1024
 - NY = 1024

-The D8 goniometer is fixed to chi = 54.717 degrees.
 The XDS.INP file, as provided, can be used for data processing in XDS.
 However, keep in mind that this script only outputs the section of the XDS.INP that describe the experiment's geometric parameters.